PiVersify/blog_posts/2016-05-18_Setting_Up_LAMP_Part_1.md

-Setting up a LAMP stack on a Raspberry Pi
+Setting up a LAMP stack on a Raspberry Pi - Part 1:
 ==
+Local Intranet Site
+--

 The Raspberry Pi is great, we all know that.
 But, what is it great for?
 I have found that it can be a really efficient, low-cost, personal web server.
 With this running, you can host anything from a blog, to a personal page, to an online résumé without worrying about your data being stored on somebody else's servers.
-A few notes, though.
-First, you'll have to check with your ISP to make sure you're allowed to do this.
-Although less common these days, you'll still run into an ISP that blocks ports 80 and 443, the ports used for HTTP/HTTPS respectively.
-Second, if your ports are open as they should be, you'll also want to set-up port-forwarding in your router as well as a static IP for your Pi.
-This process varies from router to router, so I won't go into detail here.
-Just search on Google "Your-Router-Model port forwarding" and you'll be able to find tons of resources.
-Finally, after you've got the ports opened and forwarded, you'll want to make sure you can easily access your server remotely.
-Usually, this is done by purchasing a domain name and pointing it to your public IP.
-If you don't want to purchase a domain name, you have a few options.
-You can: a) just remember your public IP and type it in each time, b) get a free domain name from [Freenom](https://www.freenom.com), or c) Use a DynamicDNS service like [No-IP](https://www.noip.com) to get a free sub-domain.
-If you choose the Freenom route, be aware that they have some rules of their own and may take down your site if they don't like it for whatever reason.
-With all of this in mind, let's begin.
+This is the first in a two part series, and will cover setting up a local web-server accessible through your local network only.
+It will get your server up off the ground, but it won't dive into hardening it against attacks or opening it up to the world.
+In part 2, we will go over how to make your server accessible over the internet, as well as how to make it secure and stop attackers from getting in.
+Let's start in on setting up your LAMP stack.

 Prerequisites
 --